Illinois VA Loan Information

 • Must have served at least 2,548 consecutive days (6 years) either with the Reserves or National Guard

-• If your spouse died during the time of their military service, you may be eligible
+• If your spouse died during the time of their military service, you may be eligible as a surviving spouse

 Once you have determined that you have met the service requirement you may take the form DD-214 to a lender of your choice.
 The lender will use that form and apply online for your Certificate of Eligibility.